 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where uklonskovite typically forms.
+Look in evaporite deposits country, the host setting where uklonskovite typically forms.
 If you start seeing borax, glauberite, halite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, aggregates habit, so train your eye for that shape before scanning the outcrop.